StackStorm/stackstorm-k8s/README.md

-# stackstorm-enterprise-ha
+# Helm Repository index at https://helm.stackstorm.com/
-K8s Helm Chart that codifies StackStorm Enterprise High Availability fleet as a simple to use reproducible infrastructure-as-code app
+Helm repository index for `stackstorm-enterprise-ha` chart that codifies StackStorm Enterprise High Availability fleet as a simple to use reproducible infrastructure-as-code app